digitalbiblesociety/browserbible/README.md

 ## Goals

-100% HTML and JavaScript based Bible software that can run off and media (SD, HD, CD, etc.) on any device on any browser.
+HTML and JavaScript based Bible software that can run on any media on any device on any browser in any nation.

 ### Mobile Version